History of OMTA

 In 1927, the University of Oregon was asked to draw up standards for teacher accreditation, and the first Syllabus Bulletins began in 1928.
 A major revision in 1955 defined Syllabus as “a program of study for teachers of music to be used with pupils studying music outside of school for high school credit.”
 Unfortunately, the Attorney General of Oregon ruled in 1959 that “such certification (of teachers) while it is not illegal was extra legal and outside the law.”
 After this ruling, OMTA continued to expand its Syllabus program and develop its own merit plan of certification.
 The OMTA Certification program ran from 1963-2008, when it was discontinued, and members were encouraged to become Nationally Certified Teachers of Music through MTNA.

 Through the years, many other projects have been undertaken by the organization.
 During the Depression a Sickness and Distress Fund was established to help members.
 Later, these funds were converted for use in providing student scholarships.
 Other funds have been contributed, and there are now a great number of scholarships and grants available for students and teachers.

 Nellie Tholen also made a significant contribution to the Oregon Community Foundation, to further the art of piano teaching in Oregon.
-Generous grants from this trust have helped to fund our OMTA State Conference for many years, making the conference affordable for all our members through travel grants, free student and new member registrations, and housing rebates.
+Generous grants from this trust have helped fund our OMTA State Conference for many years, making the conference affordable for all our members through travel grants, free student and new member registrations, and housing rebates.
 In addition, in 2014 OMTA was awarded a five year grant to provide continuing education programs across the state and to bring more continuing education opportunities to OMTA’s rural and under served local districts.

 The official publication of OMTA is Music News which is published bi-monthly from September through May.
 Additional information and communication is offered through the bi-annual Oregon Musician journal and the OMTA website.
 Annual conferences are well attended and provide members an opportunity for networking and continued professional growth.
 OMTA is divided into 14 districts which hold local meetings, workshops, and recitals to benefit members, their students, and their communities.